geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 This is the default setup on ADP1 and ADP2.

-On Nexus One, Nexus S, Xoom, and Galaxy Nexus, the bootloader is locked by default.
+On Nexus One, Nexus S, Nexus S 4G, Xoom, and Galaxy Nexus, the bootloader is locked by default.
 With the device in fastboot mode, the bootloader is unlocked with